tranndt/CustomerCreditRatingMonitoring/readme.md

-# 🔍 Customer Credit Risk Simulation & Monitoring – Project Overview
+# 🔍 Customer Credit Rating Classification & Monitoring – Project Overview

 This repository contains a complete, end-to-end solution for simulating, analyzing, and monitoring **customer delinquency and credit risk** in a utility service billing context.
 It consists of three core components: